This page displays the virtual machines for a cloud provider. The following is a sample screenshot of the Virtual Machines page.

 This table identifies significant aspects of the Details Tab.

-Recommendation engine's resize recommendation, which is based on the utilization of this instance and does not affect the performance of the VM.
+Resizing recommendation suggested by the Recommendation Engine (see Rightsizing > Recommendation Engine).
+The resizing recommendation is based on the utilization of this instance and does not affect the performance of the VM.

 Billing unit that owns the VM.